As a Game Developer, I've worked with games and creative technology for over a decade.

 Bits that don't fit anywhere else:

 Super Friendship Arcade

 An experimental video games showcase/party responsible for fostering new developers and cultivating a community of fans in Cape Town, South Africa.
-Whilst I'm no longer actively involved, I'm incredibly proud the event I co-founded has become a cultural landmark.
+Whilst I'm no longer actively involved, I'm incredibly proud to see the event I co-founded become a cultural landmark.